AKSW/docs.ontowiki.net/placeholder-home.md

 You might want to pick up one of the problems, posted on our [[Roadmap|Roadmap]] (needs to get actualized)

-# DataWiki 3 Initiative

-DataWiki 3 Initiative is a Collection of ideas for improving OntoWiki.

-For more information about them go to [[their website|https://github.com/AKSW/DataWiki3]]

 # Professional Support
 AKSW gives professional support for deployment and customization.
-Please ask [[Sebastian Tramp|http://aksw.org/SebastianTramp]] regarding this
+Please ask [[Philipp Frischmuth|http://aksw.org/PhilippFrischmuth.html]] and [[Natanael Arndt|http://aksw.org/NatanaelArndt.html]] regarding this